Aonghus Gordon OBE, Hon DUniv, MEd (Founder and Chief Executive)

 Aonghus has pioneered its unique method of Practical Skills Therapeutic Education (PSTE), inspired by Rudolf Steiner, John Ruskin and William Morris’s ideas about social renewal, healthy human development and the importance of art, crafts and land work.
 Thousands of young people have benefited from this integrative education method

-Helen Kippax (Chair and lead for Safeguarding and Health and Safety)
+Helen Kippax (Deputy Chair and lead for Safeguarding and Health and Safety)